zeromq/dafka/README.md

 This is the API provided by Dafka v1.x, in alphabetical order.

-#### dafka_consumer - no title found
+#### dafka_consumer - Implements the dafka consumer protocol

-dafka_consumer -
+dafka_consumer - Consumes message either directly from producers or from stores

 TODO:
-  - Send earliest message when a store connects
-  - We must not send FETCH on every message, the problem is, that if you missed something, and there is high rate, you will end up sending a lot of fetch messages for same address
-  - Prioritize DIRECT_MSG messages over MSG this will avoid discrding MSGs when catching up
+  - Prioritize DIRECT_RECORD messages over RECORD this will avoid discarding MSGs when catching up

 This is the class interface: